afrikacollier/TechTalentTwitterDayThree/README.md

 <!-- GETTING STARTED -->
 <h2 id="getting-started"> :book: Getting Started</h2>

-<p>You are able to start the game by typing the following commands in the command line:</p>
+<p>You are able to start the application by typing the following commands in the command line:</p>
 <pre><code>$ mvn spring-boot:run</code></pre>
+<p align="justify">Eclipse already has the lombok (maven) dependency in your pom.xml file.
+If you are using VS Code, you also need to install Lombok Annotations Support for VS Code and SQL Server (mssql) extensions.
+If you are using IntelliJ you need to install the Spring Assistant plugin.</p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)